js-sdsl/js-sdsl.github.io/start/introduction.md

 Unlike other Js data structure libraries, Js-sdsl is completely self-contained.
 It is written in TypeScript, has strict type deduction, and is implemented with reference to OOP.
 All containers have a common ancestor.

-If you want to know more about the comparison of Js-sdsl with other mainstream libraries, please refer to [the comparison with other libraries](/test/compare2other.md).
+If you want to know more about the comparison of Js-sdsl with other mainstream libraries, please refer to [benchmark](/test/benchmark).

 ## Start